MohammadNafees/Chat-Application/README.md

 Usage
 Register: Create a new account to start chatting.
 Login: Access your account with your credentials.
-Chat: Join or create a chat room and start messaging with other users.
+Chat: Join or create a chat room and start messaging with other users.!

 API Documentation
 If your project includes a backend server, provide details here about the endpoints and how to use them.